kekonn/discord-rpc-helper/README.md

 # discord-rpc-helper

+**DISCLAIMER**: Discord has changed it's RPC api, so this tool is currently broken.

-Helps set Steam game activity as a Discord activity
+Helps set Steam game activity as a Discord activity.

 ## Installation